 Whether you’re scouring your local junk shop, an antique boutique in the next town or a yard sale down the street, here are our six tips for your next eco-friendly, thrifting experience.

 - Shop as the seasons change.
 People are more likely to clear out their closets and make donations to thrift stores when their current wardrobe no longer matches the season or trend.

 - Shop early and often.
 If something is good, it won’t last long on the store shelves.
 The more often you visit your favorite thrift shops, the more likely you are to find a gem.
 Also, ask store employees when new merchandise will arrive, and make sure to pass by on those days.

 - Shop for stuff that never goes out of style.
-There are certain clothing items you should never thrift (don’t make us name them!) and others, which are great finds, such as soft, worn in denim and great costume jewelry.
-Check out this blogger’s tips for shopping vintage clothes.
+There are certain clothing items you should never thrift (don’t make us name them!) and others, which are great finds, such as soft, worn-in denim and great costume jewelry.

 - Shop with a budget.
 In fact, leave the credit cards at home and only bring a set amount of cash.
 This will keep you from buying an item you don’t really need, but are likely purchasing because of its low price.